 When paralysis occurs due to another person’s negligence, a civil claim might be appropriate.
-With the help of a dedicated injury attorney, you can sue the negligent party for damages related to your condition.
+With the help of a dedicated catastrophic injury attorney, you can sue the negligent party for damages related to your condition.

-What are the Different Types of Paralysis?
+What Are the Different Types of Paralysis?

 Paralysis comes in four general forms.
 This is true whether the paralysis results from an illness or an injury.
 In either case, these categories are divided based on the part of the body impacted by the condition.
-The four categories include:

 Monoplegia is the loss of sensation and motor control in a single body part.
 In the vast majority of cases, this involves an arm or a leg.
 This form of paralysis is uncommon and typically results from a form of cerebral palsy or similar genetic issue.
 It is possible for nerve damage or impingement to lead to monoplegia, however.

 Hemiplegia is also uncommon and is similar to monoplegia in that it typically results from genetic issues.
 Hemiplegia is paralysis that impacts one side of the body or the other, specifically the arm and the leg.
 In some cases, hemiplegia is only temporary.